devs-ryan/py-encypt/README.md

 # py-encypt
-python text file encypt / decypt progam
+python text file encypt / decypt progam <br>
 Place this script in your file path for easy access to encrypt/decrypt text files.

 Optional: